VIㆍSIC

 Between 1998 and 2012, Lee Yongbaek was like a mantis in the global art scene, much like a mantis hunting its prey.
 However, a formidable opponent lurked in the shadows, a situation akin to the Chinese saying “Tanglan buchan Huang que zai hou (螳螂捕蟬 黃雀在後),” which translates to "the mantis catches the cicada, unaware of the siskin behind.”
 8) The artist felt tightly bound by three significant pressures: the loss of his father, the tax as overwhelming burdens of life, and his declining health.

 Vilém Flusser (1920-1991) remarked: “Humans are unique among animals in their awareness of death.”
 “This awareness is the source of human loneliness.”
 “To cope with this profound abyss, humans developed culture.”
 Although I cannot remember the precise source of these lines, they have profoundly influenced me as a touchstone.
 Lee Yongbaek has faced the depths of death through experiences like the pandemic, information imbalance, growing inequality, surge of desires, and the games of mutual slander.
 These experiences ultimately enabled him to finalize the concept of his work, <Blue Screen of Death>, in 2021.
 According to renowned East Asian philosophers Xu Fuguan (1903-1982) and Mou Zongsan (1909-1995), the fundamental distinction between Western intellectuals and East Asian literati hinges on the concept of "Suffering Consciousness." <Blue Screen of Death> manifests the concept of “Suffering Consciousness,” addressing the spatial and temporal challenges humanity encounters.
 It embodies the spirit known as “不忍人之心” or the compassionate heart that cannot tolerate witnessing others' suffering.
 Undoubtedly, this is the work of a literati, demonstrating a distinct qualitative difference from Western contemporary art bound by its own game rules.
 The East Asian literati, like Lee Yongbaek, engage with the world through a sense of suffering, while Western scholars, such as Anselm Kiefer, experience instability and confront objects with fear.
 Suffering and fear are fundamentally different.
+For more than a decade, the artist endured sleepless nights.
+Rather than taking sleeping pills like zolpidem, he chose to listen to music, reflect on art, and converse with the moon on moonlit nights.
+He often wept while feeling the scent of plum blossoms, much like Ruan Ji did 1800 years ago.

 In the middle of the night, unable to sleep, I just got up and started playing the geomungo (harp).
-Moonlight filtered through a thin silk curtain, and a cool breeze gently brushed against my collar.
-A lone crane called out, its voice resonating across the empty fields, while a bird soaring in the sky cried out from its perch in the northern forest.
-9)
+Moonlight filtered through a thin silk curtain,

 <Blue Screen of Death> is the music of hope drawn from the deepest despair of loneliness.
 Although Lee Yongbaek confronts today's uncertain, often tilted or imbalanced. he maintains a sense of elegance and beauty.